tokuro/ad-blocker/README.md

 # ad-blocker
 A simple ad-blocker for Synology devices

-This is a modified version of https://github.com/steventblack/ad-blocker to work on my DS218 running DSM 7.0 beta
+This is a modified version of https://github.com/steventblack/ad-blocker to work on my DS218 running DSM 7.0 beta & RC

 ## Background